The Little Marionette Company

 The company has been involved in conceptualizing, designing, manufacturing, manipulating, directing and producing puppets for television in South Africa since 1980, especially for children’s programmes screened over the years on SABC TV, previously TV 1, 2 and 3, CCV, BOP TV, M-Net, e TV and Kyk-Net.

 Various freelance artists are included in productions according to the needs of the projects the company designs and makes.

+In 2003, puppets designed by the company were featured in an exhibition at the Absa Gallery in Johannesburg to celebrate puppets as an art form.